DETAILED ACTION

 and selecting the final machine learning model from the frontier (Kobayashi discloses “it is possible to present a candidate selected from the neural networks relating to the Pareto optimal solutions to the user.
 Here, the above-described candidate may include a network relating to maximum performance, a network relating to an intermediate solution and a network relating to a minimum calculation amount.
 Further, with the information processing method according to the present embodiment, it is possible to allow the user to download a file relating to execution of a network.
 By this means, the user can easily select a network which satisfies conditions and acquire a file relating to execution of the network” [0125].).

-With respect to claim 6, the combination of Kobayashi in view of Das teaches:
+With respect to claim 6, the combined method of Kobayashi/Bhardwaj teaches:

 the method of claim 1, further comprising: performing two or more iterations of selecting a subset of the second machine learning models for further modification and generating further second machine learning models from the selected subset (Kobayashi discloses “the evaluating unit 320 can acquire an evaluation result of the generated neural network and update the Pareto optimal solution on the basis of the evaluation result.
 Further, the generating unit 310 may generate another network on the basis of the neural network randomly selected from the neural networks P1 to P3 relating to the Pareto optimal solutions updated by the evaluating unit 320.
 That is, with the information processing method according to the present embodiment, another neural network is generated from a neural network relating to a Pareto optimal solution, and updating of the Pareto optimal solution based on the evaluation of the other neural network is repeatedly executed” [0113].).

-With respect to claim 7, the combination of Kobayashi in view of Das teaches:
+With respect to claim 7, the combined method of Kobayashi/Bhardwaj teaches:

 the method of claim 1, wherein generating an individual second machine learning model comprises removing, from the first machine learning model, an individual first inference operation … and replacing the individual first inference operation with a particular second inference operation … (Kobayashi discloses “mutation according to the present embodiment may include insertion of a layer, deletion of a layer, change of a layer type, change of a parameter, a graph branch and deletion of a graph branch.
 Referring to FIG. 6, first, the generating unit 310 randomly determines a method of mutation to be applied to the original neural network (S1201).
 Subsequently, the generating unit 310 changes a network structure of the original neural network on the basis of the method selected” [0093-0094].).

-However, Kobayashi does not teach replacing inference operations that are not supported by an inference hardware architecture, which is taught by Das:
+However, Kobayashi does not teach replacing inference operations that are not supported by corresponding multiply and accumulate circuitry of the inference hardware architecture, which is taught by Bhardwaj:

-Das teaches searching for operations that are supported by a NPU and generating an optimized model by replacing unsupported operations is a known method in the art.
-Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to combine the method of Kobayashi with the technique disclosed by Das to replace unsupported operations in a neural network.
-By replacing unsupported operations in a neural network, a neural network can be made compatible with a target hardware, leading to improved performance and lower power consumption.
+Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to modify the combined method of Kobayashi/Bhardwaj with the technique disclosed by Bhardwaj to replace operations in a neural network with operations that enable higher utilization of MAC operations.
+By replacing operations in a neural network with operations that enable higher utilization of MAC operations, a neural network that can be executed more efficiently on target hardware can be generated, thereby enabling a neural network to be deployed on resource-constrained devices.

-With respect to claim 10, the combination of Kobayashi in view of Das teaches:
+With respect to claim 10, the combined method of Kobayashi/Bhardwaj teaches:

 the method of claim 1, further comprising: outputting multiple final machine learning models selected according to different metrics (Kobayashi discloses “FIG. 9 is a diagram illustrating a configuration example of a form to be presented to the user when search of a network structure is finished.
 Referring to FIG. 9, a form F1 in which a search result is displayed includes a region V1 for displaying a Pareto optimal solution and a region V2 for displaying outline of the evaluation result.
 Here, referring to region V1, in an example illustrated in FIG. 9, it can be seen that neural networks P4 to P6 relating to three Pareto optimal solutions are highlighted in addition to a state of the Pareto optimal solutions illustrated in FIG. 8C.
 Here, the neural networks P4 to P6 may be respectively a network relating to maximum performance, a network relating to an intermediate solution and a network relating to a minimum calculation amount.
 In this event, the neural network P4 may be a network with the least error among the found networks” [0117-0119].
 See Figure 9 (reproduced above).).